cyamy/crawler/README.md

 ## exec

+1. clone this repo
-1. `pnpm run crawler` for get screenshot
+2. `pnpm run crawler` for get screenshot
-2. if you need all pixel diff image, run `pnpm run resize`
+3. if you need all pixel diff image, run `pnpm run resize`
-3. `pnpm run diff` for create screenshot diff
+4. `pnpm run diff` for create screenshot diff

 ## faq